 Notes:

-In this simple example, the addition of a single new SNOMEDCT concept created one existing subsumption relationship.
+In this simple example, the addition of a single new SNOMED-CT concept created one existing subsumption relationship.
 In general clinical use, more than one relationship would be expected

 For the purposes of the closure table, the relationships are considered to be bi-directional; e.g. if A subsumes B, then B is subsumed by A